drivendataorg/zamba/MAINTAINING.md

 ## Adding a new model

+TLDR; to add a new model, update the directory in the `WEIGHT_LOOKUP` mapping and then run `make publish_models`.

+### Weight lookup mapping

-The weight lookup directory contains the path to the private s3 directory where model training results live.
+The weight lookup mapping in `zamba/models/config.py` connectss each model to the private s3 directory where model training results live.
 For example,
 ```
 WEIGHT_LOOKUP = {
     "time_distributed": "s3://drivendata-client-zamba/data/results/experiments/td_small_set_full_size_mdlite/version_1/",